PactCoffee/loggins/README.md

 Run the example
 ---------------

-Looking at the [basic example], you can see all we're doing is `import`ing the `Btn` component from the component library.
+Looking at the [basic example](https://github.com/PactCoffee/loggins/blob/master/examples/basic.js), you can see all we're doing is `import`ing the `Btn` component from the component library.
 Now run webpack in that folder:

 ```bash
 $ cd examples